Keep Kids off of Machines!

 Brian Grasso explains why we should limit the use of machine-based training with young athletes.

 Whenever I come into contact with a coach or trainer who preaches the virtues of machine-based strength training for young athletes, the same argument is typically offered - machines are safer for kids because they eliminate the dangerous aspects of traditional free weight training.
-This is simply a dogmatic mindset and not founded on any scientific or functional principle.
+This is a dogmatic mindset and not founded on any scientific or functional principle.
 It is a classic case of blaming the exercise or activity rather than the execution.
-In fact, having young athletes train on machines for strength development can actually lead to injuries and a whole host of other concerning factors.
+Having young athletes train on machines for strength development can lead to injuries and a whole host of other concerning factors.

 Strength and stability

 All sports are dynamic and require a great deal of systemic strength and stability to perform.
 Moreover, the strength/stability interplay needed to perform virtually any sporting activity is based on the body (or its parts) working as a unit; the way nature intended.
-By isolating certain muscles groups via machine-based training, you are eliminating the body's natural capacity to provide both mobility and stability in an interrelated manner.
+By isolating specific muscles groups via machine-based training, you are eliminating the body's natural capacity to provide both mobility and stability in an interrelated manner.
 This can essentially limit a young athlete's ability to effectively produce a force on the field of play while at the same time providing stability in other crucial areas of the body.
 By disturbing this innate mobility/stability balance, you are decreasing the ability of the body to protect itself during dynamic and unscripted movements experienced during a sporting event.
-Coaches and trainers who incorporate machine-based training into the routines of young athletes in order to promote weight room safety are in essence, increasing the risk of injury on the field of play.
-One of the primary goals of a sound strength and conditioning program is to prevent injuries during a sporting event or season - Coaches and trainers who insist on using machines for training purposes are then suggesting that trading sports safety for weight room safety is somehow a good deal.
+Coaches and trainers who incorporate machine-based training into the routines of young athletes to promote weight room safety are, in essence, increasing the risk of injury on the field of play.
+One of the primary goals of a good strength and conditioning program is to prevent injuries during a sporting event or season.
+Coaches and trainers who insist on using machines for training purposes are then suggesting that trading sports safety for weight room safety is somehow a good deal.